Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 :white_check_mark: In the `commit-msg` hook, we will run a script to check if the commit message follows the conventional commit message format.

-## What is CSharpier and why do we need it?
+## :raising_hand: What is CSharpier and why do we need it?

 [CSharpier](https://csharpier.com/docs/About) is an opinionated code formatter for C#.
 It is a tool that can be used to format the C# code in a consistent way.